Reflector Telescope

 Mounted on the side of the giant 40″ scope is an 8″ reflecting spotting scope which also functions for observing.
 There is also a Telrad finder.
 The telescope is an alt-azimuth mounting with a computer drive integrated with planetarium software so that the operator can choose a target and command the telescope to slew to that point in the sky.
 The software of the drive keeps the altitude and azimuth of the telescope constantly adjusted so that it tracks an object in the sky.

 The telescope mirror was purchased from Jeff Baldwin.
 The Project 40 team finished rough grinding, fine grinding, polishing and figuring the mirror on a hand-built polishing machine.
-Optical testing used a large zone mask for initial figuring and two years of interferometric measurements and figuring to reach the final curve.
+Optical testing used a 40-inch zone mask for initial figuring and two years of interferometric measurements and figuring to reach the final curve.
 The telescope mirror was coated with NASA-grade aluminum and aluminum oxide as a donation by Viavi (formerly JDSU and OCLI) in Santa Rosa.
 The mount was hand-crafted of tubular steel welded together to form a rocker box.
-The altitude and azimuth drive design uses a SiTech controller and interface to a Windows 7 computer running TheSky X for finding and slewing to objects.
-Each axis has a computer-controlled server motor plus gear train with the required torque to move the massive mounting.
+The altitude and azimuth drive design uses a SiTech controller and interface to a Windows 10 computer running the SiTech.exe control program for finding and slewing to objects.
+Each axis has a computer-controlled servo motor plus gear train with the required torque to move the massive mounting.

-How it works: The light from an object enters at one end of the telescope and travels the length of the tube where it is reflected off a 40″ diameter parabolic mirror.
+How it works: The light from an object enters at one end of the telescope and travels the length of the tube where it is reflected off the 40″ diameter parabolic mirror.
 The light then travels back in the opposite direction where it hits a tilted secondary mirror near the end where the light first entered.
 The secondary is set at an angle of 15º.
 The light is reflected from the secondary mirror to a diagonal tertiary mirror just outside the telescope tube, and is again reflected to the final direction through a coma-correcting lens stack and an eyepiece for use by the observer.

 Refractor Telescope